TurakhiaLab/ROADIES/docs/index.md

 ## Introduction

 Welcome to the official wiki of ROADIES, a novel pipeline designed for phylogenetic tree inference of the species directly from their raw genomic assemblies.
-ROADIES pipeline offers a fully automated, easy-to-use, scalable solution, eliminating any error-prone manual steps and providing unique flexibility in adjusting the tradeoff between accuracy and runtime.
+ROADIES offers a fully automated, easy-to-use, scalable solution, eliminating any error-prone manual steps and providing unique flexibility in adjusting the tradeoff between accuracy and runtime.
 <br>

 ## Key Features
-- **Orthology-free**: ROADIES automates the process of species tree inference from their raw genome assemblies without requiring any intermediate gene annotations or orthologous groups, making it effortless for users to generate accurate species trees.
 - **Reference-free**: ROADIES ensures unbiased results by eliminating reference bias, enabling accurate species tree inference by randomly sampling genes from raw genome assemblies.
+- **Orthology-free**: ROADIES automates the process of species tree inference from their raw genome assemblies without requiring any intermediate gene annotations or orthologous groups.
+It allows multi-copy gene trees (inferred from homologous regions) and does not require the challenging and error-prone step of orthologous detection prior to gene tree inference.
+- **Alignment-free**: ROADIES does not require any input alignment to be provided, as all alignments required for gene tree inference are constructed within the ROADIES pipeline itself.
 - **Discordance-aware**: Instead of single-copy genes, ROADIES considers multi-copy genes while analyzing species tree and takes care of the possible gene discordances such as paralogs, horizonal gene transfer, incomplete lineage sorting.
+It uses a state-of-the-art and statistically consistent discordance-aware method to combine gene trees into a species tree.
 - **Scalability**: ROADIES handles both small-scale and large-scale datasets efficiently, including diverse life forms such as mammals, flies, and birds.
 ROADIES also scales efficiently with multiple cores and produces faster results.
 - **Flexibility**: ROADIES allows users to tune the tradeoff between accuracy and runtime by configuring the parameters and tailoring the pipeline to their specific needs.
 - **Debugging options**: ROADIES provides multiple plots as output for graphical analysis, making it easier for the user to debug.